 We provide standalone personal services for businesses and individuals who need assistance with their tax and investment affairs.

-FWD can help you with every aspect national insurance (NICs) and help you get on with the things that matter.
-Everyone between the age of 16 and state pension age who’s working pays National Insurance contributions (NICs) to HMRC.
+FWD can help you with every aspect of National Insurance Contribution (NIC) and help you get on with the things that matter.
+Everyone between the age of 16 and state pension age who’s working pays NIC to HMRC.
 As a self-employed person, you pay less National Insurance than if you were an employee.

 What are NICs?

-If you’re self-employed you pay Class 2 and Class 4 National Insurance contributions.
+If you are self-employed you pay Class 2 and Class 4 NICs.
 The rates are:

-- Class 2 National Insurance contributions are paid at a flat rate of £2.40 a week
+- Class 2 contributions are paid at a flat rate of £2.40 a week

-- Class 4 National Insurance contributions are paid as a percentage of your annual taxable profits – 8 per cent on profits between £5,715 and £43,875, and a further 1 per cent on profits over that amount
+- Class 4 contributions are paid as a percentage of your annual taxable profits – 8% on profits between £5,715 and £43,875, and a further 1% on profits over that amount

-If your profits are expected to be less than £5,075 you may not have to pay Class 2 National Insurance contributions.
-You pay Class 2 National Insurance contributions either monthly by Direct Debit or by quarterly bill.
-You pay Class 4 National Insurance contributions when you pay your Income Tax.
+If your profits are expected to be less than £5,075 you may not have to pay Class 2 NIC.
+You pay Class 2 NICs either monthly by Direct Debit or by quarterly bill.
+You pay Class 4 NICs when you pay your Income Tax.

 Register with HM Revenue & Customs (HMRC)

-It’s important to let HMRC know that you’re self-employed as soon as possible – even if you already fill in a tax return each year.
-If you don’t tell them as soon as you begin self employment you may have to pay an initial penalty.
-FWD can do all this for you.
+It’s important to let HMRC know that you are self-employed as soon as possible, even if you already fill in a tax return each year.
+If you don’t tell HMRC as soon as you begin self-employment you may have to pay an initial penalty.